-Stakeholder Group Responsibilities Development needs and expected benefits from the programme Issues and Implications for the programme products.
-NAFORMA governance improvement; support to innovative joint ventures and private public partnerships to increase private sector involvement in forests under TFS's custody.
+Stakeholder Group Responsibilities Development needs and expected benefits from the programme Issues and Implications for the programme Tanzania Forest Service (TFS) Duty bearer In charge of central government forest reserves and bee resources in all land categories; collects revenue for FBD; markets forest and bee products.
+NAFORMA The TFS will benefit from skill enhancements at all levels (including District technical staff).
+Clarification of royalty rate determination principles and mandates between TFS and districts; harmonisation of different acts to prevent illegal logging on general lands; forest governance improvement; support to innovative joint ventures and private public partnerships to increase private sector involvement in forests under TFS's custody.
 PO-RALG (President's office, Regional Administration and Local Governments) District Council and District technical staff/PFM teams Duty bearer In charge of forestry and other natural resources management, coordination and monitoring activities.
 Technical assistance/ extension services to VNRC's; Oversight that district councils are run based on democratic principles.
 Improved extension and monitoring; new skills and approaches; new manuals and lessons learned shared across the Programme districts and among the development partners supporting related interventions.
 District Councils will benefit as the increase in formal business activities will assist the districts in creating revenue to be collected from the forest-product levies and local taxes.
 Participation of district PFM teams in forestry and bee resources related activities; either through participating in forests resource assessments, village land use planning or monitoring activities in the village levels.
 Provision of site-specific knowledge and guidance Village Councils and Village Natural Resource Committees and producer groups and business entities.
 Rights Holders (also Duty Bearers) VLFRs are under the VC jurisdiction and managed by VNRCs.
 Villagers can establish such institutional arrangements which can make business; e.g. cooperatives and companies The villages with VLFRs will benefit from improved monitoring and facilitation of CBFM by District Council and District PFM teams and from increased income and employment through value chain development.
 The VCs and VNRCs capacities will be strengthened to implement and manage CBFM and forest value chains.
-Institutional capacities of VNRCs and Village Councils will be enhanced to manage village forests responsibly.
-Entrepreneurship approach and customer- oriented marketing skills as well as financial management and control will be enhanced.
+Institutional capacities of VNRCs and Village Councils Entrepreneurship approach and customer- oriented marketing skills as well as financial management and control will be enhanced.
 The producer groups will be facilitated to gain access to additional finance opportunities and advice.
-Capacity development will be provided for the establishment of saving and loans associations (Village Community Banks, VICOBA) and/or collaboration with existing VICOBAs.
+Capacity development will be provided for the establishment of saving and loans associations